Welcome to Edward Young, Notary Public in London

 In some instances further verification is required, namely, the London Consulate of the country where the document is going, is asked to verify the authenticity of the Apostille.
 In this instance the ‘legalisation’ process is where the document, usually with Apostille affixed, is lodged with the Consulate who usually provide a stamp in addition to the Apostille, which will then make the document legal in the territory where it is going.
 This is usually the case where the specific country is not a party to the Hague Convention.

 Check out our Legalisation Guide, for a country by country breakdown of what is required for each country in the world.
-Alternatively, feel free to call us for guidance, we are happy to help: 020 7499 2605.
+Please call us for your free initial telephone consultation – +44 20 7499 2605.